-- environmental awareness and inductions; - upgrading the electricity management system - maintenance and renewal of vehicles and equipment according to established standards and new technologies - installation of photovoltaic parks.
+- environmental awareness and inductions; - upgrading the electricity management system - maintenance and renewal of vehicles and equipment according to established standards and new technologies - planning of installation of photovoltaic systems.

-Table 15: Targets for emissions reduction
+Table 9: Targets for emissions reduction

 Target Timeframe

-Quantification of CO 2 emissions Yearly
+Quantification of CO {2eq} emissions Yearly

 42,0% reduction by 2030

-O 2 reduction (Scope 1 and 2) 80,7% reduction by 2040
+O {2eq} reduction (Scope 1 and 2) 80,7% reduction by 2040

 Net zero by 2045

-\ Note: These reduction targets are for FGA, FGB & FGM and base year is 2018.
+Note: These reduction targets are for emissions of FGA, FGB & FGM and base year is 2018.

-- ✓ Elaboration of Masterplan de-carbonization and flight path to Net Zero CO2 emissions - ✓ All airports are maintaining the ACA accreditation Level 1 Mapping.
+- ✓ Elaboration of Masterplan de-carbonization - All airports are maintaining the ACA accreditation Level 1 -Mapping.